equinor/appsec-fundamentals-secret-scanning/ex-08/readme.md

 - Storing secrets in `.env` files
 - Storing secrets in secret management tools (like Azure Key Vault)
 - Injecting secrets into environment variables
+- Reduce number of secrets by e.g. using Managed Identities and Federated Credentials

 ## A few *known* controls could be